• Skip to main content

 • Zen Ghosts, by Jon J. Muth — the children in this story learn from their panda friend Stillwater on Halloween–and who doesn’t need a little zen on a spooky holiday?

 • Berenstain Bears Ghost Walk & Berenstain Bears Trick-or-Treat& Berenstain Bears & the Prize Pumpkin — All of our Berenstain bear friends during Halloween and fall, these three have been a permanent part of our at-home library for years and years.
-Our fave?
+Our favorite?
 Hard to choose. . .

 Halloween Math Learning:

-• Cats, Hats, and Pumpkins Grid Games: give your kiddos a chance to practice fine motor skills, counting, and practice that important literacy skill of left-right return sweep
+• Cats, Hats, and Pumpkins Grid Games: Give your kiddos a chance to practice fine motor skills, counting, and practice that important literacy skill of left-right return sweep

-• Leafy Grid Games: same kind of literacy and math prep but with Leafy Grid boards.
+• Leafy Grid Games: Same kind of literacy and math prep but with Leafy Grid boards.

-• Blank Grid Games: use Halloween stickers or stamps as markers to continue the spooky fun.
+• Blank Grid Games: Use Halloween stickers or stamps as markers to continue the spooky fun.

 Halloween Science Learning: